Internet Explorer Security Notice

 Connexus will NEVER call, email or otherwise contact you and ask for your user name, password or other online banking credentials.

 Connexus will NEVER contact you and ask for your credit or debit card number, PIN or 3-digit security code.
-Please see below for more information about how our card providers, Elan and Shazam, approach customer service calls.
+Please see below for more information about how our card providers, Elan and Fiserv, approach customer service calls.

 Connexus blocks overseas all ATM/Credit Card transactions that originate from a country other than the United States, Canada, or Mexico.
 However, if you fill out our Travel Form to unblock the transactions.